Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran-RefCount](https://github.com/LadaF/Fortran-RefCount): simple reference counting for Fortran

-[f90split](https://github.com/urbanjost/f90split): splits free source form Fortran code into multiple files, one module or procedure per file, by Michel Olagnon, adapted by urbanjost for use with the Fortran Package Manager.
-Contained procedures are stored within their parent procedure

 [libfde](https://github.com/Zorkator/libfde): Fortran Development Extensions (library), by Zorkator

 [prep](https://github.com/urbanjost/prep): streamlined pre-processor primarily designed for use with Fortran, by urbanjost.
 It does not support procedural macros but does support variable substitution and reusable free-format text blocks which allows for basic templating as well as easy construction of multi-line CHARACTER variables; and is quite capable of supporting traditional conditional compilation.